220.127.116.11 Sharers provisions for RA

 - have a LEGAL RIGHT to share a MAJOR AREA of their accommodation with others.

 A MAJOR AREA of accommodation is a bathroom, kitchen or bedroom.
-If an income support recipient shares one of these major areas with others, they may be classified as a sharer.
+If an income support recipient shares 1 of these major areas with others, they may be classified as a sharer.

 Example: An income support recipient has their own bedroom but they share a bathroom and/or a kitchen with the 3 other people living in the house.
 This recipient may be a sharer, if they have a legal right to share the bathroom and/or kitchen.